• Instagram

 Ingredients & substitutions

-Potatoes and other latke ingredients on a countertop.
+Potatoes and other latke ingredients on a countertop with text labels.

 Russet potatoes – Russet potatoes produce the best result, due to their high starch content.
 Russet potatoes also don't produce latkes that fall apart.
 Yukon gold potatoes are a close substitution, but not perfect.